DKdekes/hand-nn/README.md

 # Hand NN
-A neural network implementation based on numpy.
-It currently is very primitive and has only been tested on very easy toy datasets.
-See the examples package for examples on toy datasets.
+A simple neural network implementation based on numpy.
+It can train and get good accuracy on the iris dataset.
+To test, clone it and run examples/iris.py.